magore/hp85disk/README.md

    * For detail using LIF commands to add/extract LIF files from SD card see the top of lif/lifutil.c
 ___

-## OS Requirements for software building
-  * I use *Ubuntu 16.04 and 14.04* so these instruction will cover that version
-  * It should be easy to setup the same build with Windows gcc tools.

-## Ubuntu 16.04LTS and 14.04LTS install and setup notes
-  * *apt-get update*
-  * *apt-get install aptitude*
-  * *aptitude install --with-recommends avr-gcc avr-libc binutils-avr gdb-avr avrdude*

-## Building Doxygen documentation for the project - optional
-  * *aptitude install --with-recommends doxygen doxygen-doc doxygen-gui doxygen-latex*
-  * *If you omit this you will have to update the Makefile to omit the steps*

-## Compiling the firmware
-  * *make clean*
-  * *make*

-## Flashing the firmware to the AVR with avrdude and programmer
-  * *make flash*
-    * This will use *avrdude* with the new low cost Atmel ICE programmer.
-      * If you wish to another programmer then update the "flash" avrdude command line in the Makefile.
-      * There is an example with the AVR mkii programmer as well.

 ## Files
   * ./COPYRIGHT.md